Navigating ADA & WCAG Compliance in 2026: A Guide for Businesses and Local Governments

 1. Conduct a Comprehensive Accessibility Audit

-Start by assessing your digital assets—websites, apps, PDFs, and social media content—against WCAG 2.1 Level AA standards.
-Use a combination of automated tools like WAVE or Axe and manual testing by accessibility experts to identify issues such as missing alt text, poor color contrast, or non-navigable forms.
-For comprehensive results, include functional testing by users with disabilities to uncover real-world barriers.
+Start by assessing all digital assets — websites, apps, PDFs, social media content — against WCAG 2.1 Level AA standards.
+Combine automated tools like WAVE or Axe with manual testing by accessibility experts.
+Include functional testing by users with disabilities to uncover real-world barriers that tools miss.

 Action Steps:

-Prioritize critical user journeys (e.g., payment processes, service applications).
+• Prioritize critical user journeys like payment processes and service applications.

 2. Develop a Phased Remediation Plan